“It is time for parents to teach young people early on that in diversity there is beauty and there is strength.” ― Maya Angelou

 IF YOUR FAMILY HAS BEEN ADVERSELY AFFECTED BY COVID-19

 We have always considered “extenuating circumstances” in awarding scholarships, and any consequences affecting our Grace Art Camp families due to the pandemic and economic downturn will be given serious consideration.
-Our Business Manager, Annie Rimmer-Weeks, can help you make that switch — contact her at annier@grace-institute.org.
-For more information about scholarships please go to our Scholarship page here.
+Our Registrar, Ashley Klump, can help you make that switch — contact her at ashleyk@grace-institute.org.
+For detailed information about scholarships please go to our Scholarship page here.

 TUITION

-Tuition for one week of summer camp in 2023 is $390.
+Tuition for a 5-day session of summer camp in 2024 is $415, and a 3-day session is $275.
 We are committed to providing the camp opportunity to everyone who would like to attend.
 We offer full and partial scholarships to families based upon financial need.
 Qualifying recipients’ income is under 3 times the Federal Poverty level.
-For 2023, this amount is less than $83,250 per year for a family of four.
+For 2024, this amount is less than $90,000 per year for a family of four.
 For more information about how you can financially support Grace Art Camp and Grace Institute, click here.
 We appreciate your generosity!

-Cancellation and Refund Policy– If parents/guardians need to cancel their camp session/s, a full tuition refund, minus a $30 administration fee, can be made if parents/guardians notify Grace Art Camp on or before May 19, 2023.
-We are sorry, we cannot make refunds after May 19, for individual days not attended, or for an officially ordered closure of any kind.
+Cancellation and Refund Policy– If parents/guardians need to cancel their camp session/s, a full tuition refund, minus a $30 administration fee, can be made if parents/guardians notify Grace Art Camp on or before May 1, 2024 (February 20 for Spring Break Camp).
+We are sorry, we cannot make refunds after May 1 (February 20 for Spring Break Camp), for individual days not attended, or for an officially ordered closure of any kind.
 In the unlikely case of an ordered closure, we can offer a full donation tax receipt.
 Thank you for your understanding.

 SUPPORTING YOUR ART CAMPER